gmu-swe/phosphor/README.md

 Phosphor-instrumented Java installations.
 These instrumented Java installation are cached for future use and will not be recreated unless one of the Phosphor JARs, the configuration used to create them, or the value of `JAVA_HOME` changes.
-Once the Phosphor Maven plugin finishes creating the instrumented Java installations the tests will run.
+Once the Phosphor Maven plugin finishes creating the instrumented Java installations, the tests will run.
 These tests demonstrate how Phosphor can be used and are a good reference when first learning Phosphor.

 ## Creating an Instrumented Java Installation

-In order to track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, Phosphor must instrument the bytecode of JCL classes.
+To track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, Phosphor must instrument the bytecode of JCL classes.
 Therefore, the first step when using Phosphor is to create an instrumented Java installation (i.e., Java Development Kit or Java Runtime Environment).